Leadership – Service – Citizenship – Volunteerism!

 Ready to join?

-Membership applications are available in the Human Relations Office and at monthly WYC meetings.
+Membership applications are available online, in the Human Relations Office and at monthly WYC meetings.
+Look for a WYC display at each Wilson County high school Open House or Orientation night.

 Facebook: Wilson Youth Council